 Creating a global market for food-grade recycled plastics

-Nestlé is investing CHF 2 billion to accelerate the development of more sustainable packaging – and the infrastructure to support a circular lifecycle.
-Most plastics are difficult to recycle for food packaging, creating a limited supply of food-grade recycled plastics.
-While this work gathers pace, we are committed to paying up to CHF 1.5 billion in premiums for food-grade recycled plastics up to 2025 to help create a market for these materials.
+Many plastics are difficult to recycle into food-grade packaging, creating a limited supply of food-grade recycled plastics.
+While this work gathers pace, we are committed to paying up to CHF 1.5 billion in premiums for food-grade recycled plastics up to 2025 to help stimulate a market for these materials.